-How To Talk About The Future Of Your Relationship With Your Partner In 5 Easy Steps
+How To Talk To Your Partner About The Future Of Your Relationship, According To An Expert

 Starting down the path of a new relationship can elicit some really wonderful feelings.
 It is likely to be a time you and your partner look back on one day with joy and nostalgia, as it captured the rawness and beauty of falling in love.
 As the honeymoon phase starts to wind down, there comes a time in every committed relationship when you start to wonder where exactly things are headed.
 Figuring out how to talk about the future of your relationship with your partner can feel a bit daunting, but the good news is that having that conversation is totally normal, especially after some of those warm fuzzies started to wane and you began to look at things with much-needed perspective and clarity.

 It's not uncommon for this clarity to coincide with major life events, such as graduating from college, moving abroad, or considering a job in a new city.
 But don't panic; new opportunities on the horizon don't mean your relationship can't change shape to make room for the new additions.
 With a bit of forethought and the right timing, there's no reason why you can't have your cake and eat it, too.

 Dating expert Anita Chlipala talked with Elite Daily about some tips on how to best approach those stressful conversations about the future.